dfelzke/Intune-Create-Desktop-Shortcut/README.md

 # Intune-Create-Desktop-Shortcut

-These are just modifications from:  https://github.com/JayRHa/Intune-Scripts/tree/main/Create-DesktopShortcut
+These are modifications from:  https://github.com/JayRHa/Intune-Scripts/tree/main/Create-DesktopShortcut